Open Science · Diffusion MRI · Microstructure Imaging

 Diffusion MRI can see inside living tissue without a scalpel.
 It can infer the diameter of an axon, the density of cell membranes, the permeability of a soma wall — all from the way water molecules move.
 This is one of the most remarkable capabilities in modern medicine.

-The specification exists.
+The specification is the physics.

 Physics-Grounded Agent Development · How dmipy is built · dmrai-lab